ceedee666/modern-abap-curriculum/docs/data_model.md

 }
 ```

+Note, that the `client` field is not added to the view.
+The ABAP runtime takes care of handling the `client` field, i.e.
+allowing only access to the data of the current client.
+Therefore, this field is not needed in the view.
+Besides this simplification
+the view is the same as the table `Z_RATING`.
+Furthermore, the field names have been remanded to more user friendly names.
+These names are only a suggestion and can be changed if needed.

-The next step is to add relation information to the view.
+Next, add relationship information to the view with the code snippet below.
-The code snippet below shows the complete code of the view.
-The line starting with `association` defines a 0:n
+The line starting with `association` defines a 0:n relationship between the entries
-relation between the entries of the view `Z_I_Product` and the view `Z_I_Rating`.
-This relation is named `_Rating` and also
+of the view `Z_I_Product` and the view `Z_I_Rating`.
+This relationship is named `_Rating`
-added to the view.
-The `$projection.ProductId = _Rating.Product` defines the condition of the association.
-This can be
+and is also added to the view.
+The `$projection.ProductId = _Rating.Product` sets the
-seen as the `where` condition of a database join statement.
+condition of the association.
+This statement ns functioning similarly to the where condition of a database join statement.

-Note that the view `Z_I_Rating` has not been defined so far.
-Therefore, it is not possible to activate the `Z_I_Product` view, yet.
+Please note that the view `Z_I_Rating` has not been defined yet, so it is not possible
+to activate the `Z_I_Product` view at this time.

 ```abap